Follow Our Latest Updates On Our Real Time News Analysis WhatsApp Channel

 Conclusion:

 The transactions of 1941 were a hostile takeover of global management.
-By dismantling direct empires and establishing dollar-denominated institutions, the US replaced territory with Financial Hegemony.
+By dismantling direct empires, the US replaced territory with Financial Hegemony.